 - 1/2 tsp sesame seeds

-Prepare the sweet coconut sauce by bringing 1 cup of coconut milk and sugar to boil.
+- Prepare the sweet coconut sauce by bringing 1 cup of coconut milk, sugar and salt to boil.
 Once it reaches a boil, bring 1/2 of the sauce into a small bowl and set aside.

 This post contains affiliate links.
 I will get a small commission if you purchase item(s) via some of the links attached at no additional cost to you.
 Thanks for supporting Joyous Apron!